0xVolt/create-deep-learning-environments/README.md

-# Getting started with Jupyter Lab for Deep Learning
+# Setup Jupyter Lab for Deep Learning

 ## Steps
 These are the steps to initialise a virtual environment for any deep learning project in Jupyter Lab.
 They're as follows: